Mexican Torrejas

-Torrejas is a traditional Mexican dessert made of bread slices coated in eggs, crispily fried, and then soaked in an aromatic and indulgent piloncillo syrup.
+Torrejas is a Mexican dessert made of bread slices coated in eggs, crispily fried, and then soaked in an aromatic and indulgent piloncillo syrup.
 A classic comfort dessert that has its origin in Europe.

 Torrejas served on a plate drizzled with piloncillo syrup.
 Seen from above.